 There were many souvenir shops at the summit.
 As soon as we got near them a salesperson started to talk to us.
 They also had plastic birds that began to whistle when we passed them.
 In France they also had those annoying things.
 Bram bought a hat for his collection and I purchased a small cowbell.
 We asked someone to take a picture of us.

 At the top of the Stelvio in the rain

 There was also something about Fausto Coppi, a well-known Italian professional cyclist.

 To also eat some warm food for a change, we had a hotdog, which tasted good in the cold.

 View of the descent

 The way down

 Snow covered mountains

 During our descent it was still raining.
-Some cyclist going up only wore shorts and a t-shirt.
-The further we descended the more we pitied the people going up.
-There was one boy on cycling vacation with his dad, he started to smile when I waived.
+Some cyclists going up only wore shorts and a t-shirt.
+The further we descended, the more we pitied the people going up.
+There was one boy on a cycling vacation with his dad.
+He smiled when I waived.